As eCommerce business owners, you don't need any introduction to online sales promotions.

 You can also do lottery-style discounts to get more sign-ups, just like Living Spaces.
 This can help you get more details than just an email ID.

-31. Build anticipation with early bird rewards
+31. Offer early bird rewards

 Barnes and Noble show clever pre-order nudges on their product page.